 Stuart is an experienced Master Mariner holding a Master (Unlimited) licence.
 He has sailed on various different types of vessels including bulk carriers, gas tanker, crude tankers, chemical tankers, container ships and research vessel during his sea service of eleven years.

 Since coming ashore in 2006, he has completed his Executive MBA through the AP Moller MAESTRO Programme gaining experience in AP Moller Management positions in Project Management, Container Operations, Terminal Operations and Business Development, working internationally on projects focussing mainly of Lean Six Sigma to improve efficiency, safety and reduce operational costs.

-Stuart has worked in Oil and Gas Industry gaining experience on FPSO operations in Australia and Singapore.
-His knowledge of Petroleum operations was shared as Instructor and Subject Matter Expert at IDESS maritime Centre in Philippines, training companies such as VELA, BP Shipping and Jo Tankers in Advanced Petroleum Tanker Operations and working with MSIC to develop a Chemical Tanker CBTA Package.
+Stuart has worked in the Oil and Gas Industry gaining experience on FPSO operations in Australia and Singapore.
+His knowledge of Petroleum operations was shared as an Instructor and Subject Matter Expert at IDESS Maritime Centre in the Philippines, where he trained companies such as VELA, BP Shipping and Jo Tankers in Advanced Petroleum Tanker Operations and working with MSIC to develop a Chemical Tanker CBTA Package.
 Stuart has experience with gas, chemical and petroleum operations.
 He has worked as Marine Superintendent managing Quality and Safety Management Systems and Inspections for Crude Tankers.